tsjondin/module-js/README.md

 JavaScript client-side modularization

-**NOTE:** Current version has not been made cross-browser compatible, in the end there should be support for IE7+ ( and with that most other browsers should work as well ).
+**NOTE:** Current version has not been made cross-browser compatible, the planned support will be for:

+ - Microsoft Internet Explorer 9+
+ - FireFox 4+
+ - Chrome 5+

 Chained module syntax with some form of self-awareness, module.js enforces a sequential dependency resolution and will ensure that